rackerlabs/support-how-to/content/how-to/cloud-block-storage/prepare-your-cloud-block-storage-volume/index.md

 ### Prepare your volume for use with a Windows server

-**Note**: In the examples in the procedure, a 100 GB volume is added to a Windows Server 2012 server.
+**Note**: The procedure examples add a 100 GB volume to a Windows Server 2012 server.
 The steps are similar for all Windows cloud servers.

 #### Remotely connect to your server

-When you created your server, you were given a password.
-You need that password for this step.
-If you do not have the password, go to the Cloud Servers page of the Cloud Control Panel, click the gear icon next to the server name, and select **Change Password**.
+Your server creation process generated a password, which you need for this step.
+If you do not have the password, go to the **Cloud Servers** page of the Cloud Control Panel, click the gear icon next to the server name, and select **Change Password**.

 1. On the Server Details page of the Cloud Control Panel, find the IP address for your server.

-2. Using the server's IP address and password, use Remote Desktop to connect to the server as an administrator.
+2. With the server's IP address and password, use Remote Desktop to connect to the server as an administrator.

-    When you first log in and view the Computer window, you will not see the Cloud Block Storage Volume that is attached to the server.
-In the following example, only the server's C drive is displayed.
+    When you first log in and view the Computer window, you do not see the Cloud Block Storage Volume attached to the server.
+In the following example, only the server's C drive displays.

 3. Open the Server Manager window by right-clicking on the Computer icon and selecting **Manage**.

 4. In the left pane of the Server Manager window, click **File and Storage Services**.

 5. In the left pane, click **Disks**.
 In the following example, a 100 GB volume is attached to the server.
-It is listed as Offline, it has 100 GB of unallocated space, and its partition size is Unknown.
+It is listed as *Offline*, it has 100 GB of unallocated space, and its partition size is *Unknown*.

 #### Partition and format the drive